bioconductor-source/fenr/README.md

 ## Usage

-The first step is to download functional term data. `fenr` package support downloads from Gene Ontology, Reactome, KEGG and BioPlanet.
+The first step is to download functional term data. `fenr` package supports downloads from Gene Ontology, Reactome, KEGG and BioPlanet.
 Other ontologies can be used as long as they are converted into a suitable format (see function `prepare_for_enrichment` for details).
 We will download functional terms and gene mapping from BioPlanet.

 ```
 bp <- fetch_bp()